Wait. Hold on a second.

 But my portfolio doesn’t feature relatively low-quality companies.
 And the yield is about twice what the S&P 500 offers right now.
 That means I can live off of the income component only without selling equity (which is what I’m talking about here).

 The ironic thing is, it’s precisely because I’m not buying an index fund that I can actually follow a “never sell” rule.
 The S&P 500, which is the most followed index out there, intermittently sells positions and replaces itself.
 And investors in it often have to sell off equity (albeit indiscriminately) in order to fund some of their expenses in retirement (due to the low yield).
 That’s before factoring in the investors out there who still time the market with their funds, buying high and selling low (which we’ll talk about in the next point).
 Funds are not immune to human psychology.

 I’m taking the idea of buying and holding an index fund to the next level.
 This is actually following through with “buy and hold”.
-It takes advantage of index investing’s biggest benefits and avoiding its biggest drawbacks.
+It takes advantage of index investing’s biggest benefits and avoids its biggest drawbacks.

 I’d usually say something like “last but not least…” here.

 I’m purposely bringing up performance last because that’s where it’s at in terms of priority for me.
 As noted earlier, I’m more concerned with “life performance” than “investment performance”.
 I value time much more than money, which runs counter to where almost everyone I’ve ever met and talked to are at.
 Money isn’t my master.
 As such, I’m a very happy person.
 Most other people are not.